asasmoyo/pasang/README.md

 # Limitation

 1. SSH host key check is ignored.
-1. Complex `dest`, eg: `~/deploy`, may not be supported.
+1. Complex path in `dest`, eg: `user@host:port:~/deploy`, may not be supported.
 Please use absolute path for now.

 # Licence